Art Robinson: Oregon Institute of Science and Medicine

 Robinson later moved to Oregon and founded the Oregon Institute of Science and Medicine (OISM) there in 1980.

 Robinson is the president of the OISM, which is a 501(c)(3) non-profit organization located in Cave Junction, Oregon.
 The OISM's mission statement and purpose is, "research, development, and public education on the biochemistry of molecular clocks and the degenerative diseases of aging, elementary science education, the effects of environment on health and welfare, and disaster preparedness".
-The institute faculty has included Salk Institute biochemist Fred Westall, the late Nobel prize-winning biochemist Robert Bruce Merrifield, and the late Manhattan project physicist Martin Kamen.
+The institute faculty has included Salk Institute biochemist Fred Westall, the late Nobel Prize-winning biochemist Robert Bruce Merrifield, and the late Manhattan Project physicist Martin Kamen.

 The OISM website states that "several members of the Institute's staff are also well known for their work on the Petition Project" (the Oregon Petition), and that the petition has "more than 31,000" signatures by scientists.
 Robinson asserted in 2008 that the petition has over 31,000 signatories, with 9,000 of these holding a PhD degree.
 Most signatories with a PhD hold their degree in engineering.
 The 2009 report of the Nongovernmental International Panel on Climate Change (NIPCC)—a group that "disputes the reality of man-made climate change"—lists 31,478 degreed signatories, including 9,029 with PhDs.
 The list has been criticized for its lack of verification, with pranksters successfully submitting the names of Charles Darwin, a member of the Spice Girls and characters from Star Wars, and getting them briefly included on the list.
+A recent revisiting of his report found his chart analysis to be inaccurate when updated with recent years' data.

 According to Bloomberg.com, starting in about 2013 Robinson began collecting "thousands of vials of human urine" which he claims hold "the key to extending the human life span and wresting control of medicine from what he calls the 'medical-industrial-government complex'."
 As of early 2016, there were 14,000 urine samples stored in freezers at the OISM lab.
 According to Zachary Mider of Bloomberg, it is "hard to judge the credibility" of Robinson's claims.
 Although Robinson earned a Ph.D. from the University of California, San Diego in the 1960s, "he hasn't published peer-reviewed research on diagnostic medicine in decades."
 In reply Robinson stated, "we've completed experiments here, which we could easily publish, but we want to wait until they are perfect."

 In his monthly newsletter "Access to Energy", Robinson has reported on experiments showing that ionizing radiation can be good for you, advocates for a revival of cheap nuclear power, attacks climate science as a "false religion" that will enslave mankind, and condemns public education, instead favoring home schooling.
 "Access to Energy" was originated by Petr Beckmann; Robinson began writing it with the September 1993 issue.

 OISM also publishes material relating to civil defense and disaster preparedness.